Flexible Resolvers and API's

 • ✅ Input and output types + validation + defaults

-• ✅ GraphQL schema definitions in schema.graphql
+• ✅ GraphQL schema definitions for schema.graphql

 • ✅ The query string to call our GraphQL API with